 Introducing group coaching for historical fiction writers…

 It’s an online programme, so you can participate from anywhere in the world.
 Each class lasts six months, with new intakes starting every spring and autumn.
-Applications for the next class will open in autumn 2019.
+Applications for the next class will open in spring 2020.

 Every month, you’ll submit up to 5000 words of your writing.
 The tutor will pick two or three submissions to critique (depending on the size of your group), cycling through the participants over the course of the six months to ensure that everyone gets two tutor critiques by the end.